Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for Your First Job
+How to Create a Resume for your first job

 Name: John Doe

-Contact Information: Phone number Email address, phone number, LinkedIn profile
+Contact Information: Contact number and email address.
+LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for various clients

-- The skills acquired are strong in Excel and PowerPoint
+- The skills acquired are strong of Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020